1741st Air Transport Squadron

 First C-141 Squadron start-up, 1741st ATS & later redesignated 57th MAS.

-There were a group of Officers and NCOs that followed on to finish out the Squadron after the "Initial Cadre".
+A group of Officers and NCOs followed on to finish out the Squadron after the "Initial Cadre".
 They came however after the eight initial officers and, apparently, five NCOs had established the working squadron.
 For instance, Joe Narlo was the first Operations Officer; Fred Luther was the first Standardization Officer; George Moselle was the first Supply Officer; Jack King was the first asst.
-Safety Office to Norm Woodbury who was the Safety Officer; Tom King was Administrative Services Officer; Skeet Combs was OJT Administrator Officer, and I was Plans Officer.
+Safety Office to Norm Woodbury, who was the Safety Officer; Tom King was Administrative Services Officer; Skeet Combs was OJT Administrator Officer; and I was Plans Officer.
 We not only had that but also had a part in initiating more realistic training goals and programs.
-For instance, we changed the training goal that required knowledge of specific minimum and maximum numbers for warning lights and indicators to being knowledgeable of the proper reaction to that warning light.
+For instance, we changed the training goal that required knowledge of specific minimum and maximum numbers for warning lights and indicators to be knowledgeable of the proper reaction to that warning light.
 This was because several of us went to the United Airlines training center and opted for their more realistic systems operation manuals and trading comments.
-As Plans Officer, not only did I have to write our normal and emergency standards but also worked with the printing shop to produce distinctive baggage tags and bumper parking stickers for our unit.
-We were the ones who went to the Lockheed plant, where they were building the bird to learn systems as well as to Edwards AFB to learn to fly that bird and to write and proofread the redline(original) DASH ONE.
+As Plans Officer, not only did I have to write our normal and emergency standards, but also worked with the printing shop to produce distinctive baggage tags and bumper parking stickers for our unit.
+We were the ones who went to the Lockheed plant, where they were building the bird, to learn systems as well as to Edwards AFB to learn to fly that bird and to write and proofread the redline(original) DASH ONE.
 We did the grunt work preparing the unit as a viable cohesive, working unit.
 Because of this, I’ll count myself and the other seven officers and five NCOs as the real initial cadre.
-We also were the core toupee to work with the builder of our first simulator to establish a most realistic working unit and intrinsic training programs for its use.
-From: Lt Col Arthur L. (Art) Dickinson, Jr.
+We also were the core toupee to work with the builder of our first simulator to establish the most realistic working unit and intrinsic training programs for its use.
+Submitted by: Lt Col Arthur L. (Art) Dickinson, Jr.